Raphoum/Node_React_Project/README.md

 ```

 ## Utilisation

+When the site is started, at first an error will show, you can close the error with the cross on the top right.
+This error isn't a real one, because it's not impacting the website.

 ### Login
 1. Connect as either a **user** or an **admin**:
     - **User**: Create your own profile or use an existing account: